Dynatron UV Reactive Fans review

 And a pic of the back!

-Dynatrons UV reactive fans produce about 34 CFM wich is the average amount of most 80mm fans that you will find.
-Now that may of course not be a good reason for you to get them, but the real reason to get these fans is because they are colorded AND UV reactive!
+Dynatrons UV reactive fans produce about 34 CFM which is the average amount of most 80mm fans that you will find.
+Now that may of course not be a good reason for you to get them, but the real reason to get these fans is that they are colored AND UV reactive!

-They look very nice with an UV Cold Cathode and I’m sure that they will look very cool in a case with UV Cold Cathode + UV reactive rounded cables!!
+They look very nice with a UV Cold Cathode and I’m sure that they will look very cool in a case with UV Cold Cathode + UV reactive rounded cables!!